dominodatalab/reference-project-customqa/README.md

 ## Setup instructions

-This project requires the following [compute environments](https://docs.dominodatalab.com/en/latest/user_guide/f51038/environments/) to be present:
+This project requires the following [compute environments](https://docs.dominodatalab.com/en/latest/user_guide/f51038/environments/) to be present.
+Please ensure the "Automatically make compatible with Domino" checkbox is selected while creating the environment.

 ### PromptEngineering
 **Environment Base**